CSA-RH/rosahcp_platform-alerts_visibility/README.md

 3. Create a PrometheusRule defining the required rules

-    1. Configure Routes to expose the Prometheus and Alertmanager UI deployed by COO
+    1. Create a PrometheusRule on the federate-cmo namespace

         ```$bash
         oc clone ……..